Star Maker: Plot

 The climax of the book is the "supreme moment of the cosmos", when the cosmic mind (which includes the narrator) attains momentary contact with the titular "Star Maker".
 The Star Maker is the creator of the universe, but stands in the same relation to it as an artist to his work, and calmly assesses its quality without any feeling for the suffering of its inhabitants.
 This element makes the novel one of Stapledon's efforts to write "an essay in myth making".

-After meeting the Star Maker, the traveler is given a "fantastic myth or dream" in which he observes the Star Maker at work.
+After meeting the Star Maker, the traveller is given a "fantastic myth or dream" in which he observes the Star Maker at work.
 He discovers that his own cosmos is only one of a vast number, and by no means the most significant.
-He sees the Star Maker's early work, and he learns that the Star Maker was surprised and intensely interested when some of his early "toy" universes—for example a universe composed entirely of music with no spatial dimensions—displayed "modes of behavior that were not in accord with the canon which he had ordained for them".
-He sees the Star Maker experimenting with more elaborate universes, which include the traveler's own universe, a triune universe which closely resembles "Christian orthodoxy" (the three universes respectively being hell, heaven, and reality with presence of a savior), and a branching universe similar to that of the many-worlds interpretation of quantum mechanics.
+He sees the Star Maker's early work, and he learns that the Star Maker was surprised and intensely interested when some of his early "toy" universes (for example, a universe composed entirely of music with no spatial dimensions) displayed "modes of behaviour that were not in accord with the canon which he had ordained for them".
+He sees the Star Maker experimenting with more elaborate universes, which include the traveller's own universe; a triune universe which closely resembles "Christian orthodoxy" (the three universes respectively being hell, heaven, and reality with presence of a saviour); and a branching universe similar to that of the many-worlds interpretation of quantum mechanics.
 The Star Maker goes on to create "mature" universes of extraordinary complexity, culminating in an "ultimate cosmos", through which the Star Maker fulfills his own eternal destiny as "the ground and crown of all things".
-Finally, the traveler returns to Earth at the place and time he left, to resume his life there.
+Finally, the traveller returns to Earth at the place and time he left, to resume his life there.